atlasmoth/go_neynar_sdk/v2/docs/ChannelAPI.md

 )

 func main() {
-	apiKey := "apiKey_example" // string | API key required for authentication. (default to "NEYNAR_API_DOCS")
+	apiKey := "apiKey_example" // string | API key required for authentication. (optional) (default to "NEYNAR_API_DOCS")
-	ids := "neynar,warpcast" // string | Comma separated list of channel IDs or parent_urls, up to 100 at a time type_ := openapiclient.ChannelType("id") // ChannelType | Type of identifier being used to query the channels.
+	ids := "neynar,warpcast" // string | Comma separated list of channel IDs or parent_urls, up to 100 at a time (optional) type_ := openapiclient.ChannelType("id") // ChannelType | Type of identifier being used to query the channels.
 Defaults to id. (optional) viewerFid := int32(194) // int32 | FID of the user viewing the channels. (optional)